peterhinch/micropython_ra8875/docs/GUI.md

 followed by a `Pointer` instance for each vector to be displayed on it.
 The `VectorDial` can display its vectors as lines (as on a clock face) or as arrows (as on a compass).

+By contrast with the `Dial` class the pointers have lengths and colors which can vary dynamically.

 ### Class VectorDial